Two hands exchanging a paper heart

 RESEARCH ASSISTANT

-Kate is a first-year medical student at the University of Ottawa.
+Kate is a second-year medical student at the University of Ottawa.
 She received a Bachelor of Science (Honours) degree from McMaster University in 2024.
 She is passionate about tackling health disparities and her research is focused on investigating the impacts of social determinants of health on patient and caregiver outcomes.

 • Headshot of Richard Wang